-The final exam for PHY 100-01 will be given 8:00 am-10:00 am Wednesday, May 4, 2016.
+The final exam for PHY 100-01 will be given in our classroom (MER 109), 10:30 am-12:30 pm, Wed., December 13, 2017.
+This time has been pre-set by the University.
 The final exam will not be comprehensive, and, as stated above, will count the same as the semester exams.
+The final exam is required-the final exam will not be dropped.
 If we cover the topics I hope to, the final will be over the material following that covered by the preceding exam.
 Otherwise, it may cover some of the same material as the preceding exam.

-Exams will be on Wednesdays of Weeks 5 and 9, and probably Friday of Week 12.
-As mentioned above, the "Final" will be on Wednesday of Finals Week (Week 15).
+I presently expect to have exams on the Wednesdays of Class Weeks 5 and 9, and Friday of Class Week 14.
+As mentioned above, the "Final" will be on Wednesday of Finals Week (Class Week 16).
 I will provide formula sheet(s) with each exam.
 Ungraded "Practice Exercises" with answers will be provided in advance.